-On behalf of the board, it is our pleasure to present the 2019 annual report of the Farm Credit Administration.
-In this message from the board, we describe three important priorities and the progress we've made toward achieving our goals.
-We also describe current conditions (as of fall 2020) in the Farm Credit System, Farmer Mac, and in the general and farm economies.
-We conclude by renewing our commitment to fostering diversity and fairness at FCA and across the System.
-The balance of this report focuses on results from 2019.
+On behalf of the agency's board, it is our pleasure to present the 2020 annual report of the Farm Credit Administration.
+We provide this message as an introduction to the annual report.
+In it, we outline three important priorities and the progress we've made toward achieving them.
+Here in this message, we also describe current conditions (as of late summer 2021) in the Farm Credit System, Farmer Mac, and in the general and farm economies.
+The balance of this report focuses on results from 2020.